Who doesn’t love stuffed peppers? They’re colorful, filling, and can be made in a variety of ways to fit every taste.

 We recommend cooking stuffed peppers before you freeze them.
 When prepared this way, the peppers only need to be thawed and heated through before they can be enjoyed.
 This helps preserve the moisture and flavor.

-Freezing the peppers and stuffing without cooking either is not recommended since the stuffing needs to be cooked separately from the pepper first.
+Freezing the peppers and stuffing without cooking either isn’t recommended since the stuffing needs to be cooked separately from the pepper first.
 Plus, freezing and then cooking the ingredients increases the likelihood that the meal will be dried out by the time it hits your plate.

-But if you want your bell peppers to look as fresh as possible once you thaw and cook them, then you will want to freeze them before uncooked.
+But if you want your bell peppers to look as fresh as possible once you thaw and cook them, then you’ll want to freeze them before uncooked.

 Follow these directions to freeze your raw peppers and cooked filling:

-- Cook the filling as directed in the recipe but stop short of adding it to the peppers.
+1. Cook the filling as directed in the stuffed pepper recipe you’re following but stop short of adding it to the peppers.

 How to Thaw Stuffed Peppers